Share this

 Why adaptability is such an important attribute in project management (and in life)

 Circumstances will change.
-People will disappointed.
+People will disappoint you.
 This is true in every profession and across practically every sphere of human life.

 It is not what changes but how someone reacts to the changes that define them.
 This is the essence of adaptability.